 Example: An Inconclusive Interval

-If you need to stop a test early or have a low sample size, the difference interval will tell you (roughly) whether implementing that variation will have a positive or negative impact.
+If you need to stop a test early or have a low sample size, the difference interval will give you a rough idea of whether implementing that variation will have a positive or negative impact.

 For this reason, when you see low statistical significance on certain goals, the difference interval can serve as another data point to help you make decisions.
 When you have an inconclusive goal, the interval will look like this:

-Here, we can say that the difference in conversion rates for this variation will be between -0.58% and 3.78% -- in other words, it could be positive or negative; Optimizely doesn't know yet.
+Here, we can say that the difference in conversion rates for this variation will be between -0.58% and 3.78% -- in other words, it could be either positive or negative.

 When implementing this variation, you can say, "We implemented a test result that we are 90% confident is better than .58% worse, but not more than 3.78% better," which allows you to make a business decision about whether implementing that variation would be worthwhile.

 Another way you can interpret the difference interval is as worst case / middle ground / best case scenarios.
 For example, we are 90% confident that the worst case absolute difference between variation and baseline conversion rates is -0.58%, the best case is 3.78%, and a middle ground is 1.6%.

 How statistical significance and difference intervals are connected